CloudEngineHub/fdm/README.md

 ### IsaacLab Extension (Training and Evaluation)

-The extension is developed with [IsaacLab version 2.1.0](https://github.com/isaac-sim/IsaacLab/tree/v2.1.0) (latest tested commit 2e6946afb9b26f6949d4b1fd0a00e9f4ef733fcc).
+The extension is developed with [IsaacLab version 2.2.0](https://github.com/isaac-sim/IsaacLab/tree/v2.2.0) (latest tested commit 6183e153f09f8740ad911bccb93ad4f65f48dbfe).
 Future versions may work, but are not tested.
 IsaacLab runs on Ubuntu 20.04 - 24.04.

-NOTE: Please use an IsaacLab version where [PR2393](https://github.com/isaac-sim/IsaacLab/pull/2393), [PR2394](https://github.com/isaac-sim/IsaacLab/pull/2394) and [PR2183](https://github.com/isaac-sim/IsaacLab/pull/2183) have been merged, they contain changes necessary to run the scripts successfully.
+NOTE: Please use an IsaacLab version where [PR2183](https://github.com/isaac-sim/IsaacLab/pull/2183) has been merged, which contains changes necessary to run the scripts successfully.

 For details on the IsaacLab extensions, see the [README](exts/fdm/docs/README.md)